Mace-Scovell/not-bingus-bot/README.md

 Minimal needed is an env var called `TOKEN` that contains the bot's token.

-Cogs may have additional options, these variables **should** be prefix with the cog's name
+Cogs may have additional options, these variables **should** be prefixed with the cog's name

 ex: Cog `Math` may have `Math.TEMP_UNIT=fahrenheit`.